opnfv/copper/docs/design/introduction.rst

   * Add the OpenStack Congress service to OPNFV, through at least one installer project
   * If possible, add Congress support to the OPNFV CI/CD pipeline for all Genesis project installers (Apex, Fuel, JOID, Compass)
   * Integrate Congress tests into Functest and develop additional use case tests for post-OPNFV-install
+  * Extend with other OpenStack components for testing, as time permits